 \section{Conclusion}

-We have investigated the electronic structure and Fermi surface of Co$_{1/3}$TaS$_2$ and underdoped Co$_{0.22}$TaS$_2$ using ARPES combined with advanced theoretical modeling of electronic correlations.
-Both compounds exhibit strong similarities to the parent 2H-TaS$_2$, however, in the 33\% intercalated compound a shallow electron pocket, the so-called $\beta$-feature, emerges as a clear deviation from a rigid-band shift.
-Unlike previous interpretations that ascribed this feature to the surface effects, cluster perturbation theory (CPT) modeling reproduces the $\beta$-feature and demonstrates that it originates from strong electronic correlations and is strongly influenced by the intercalated cobalt orbitals.
+We have investigated the electronic structure and Fermi surface of Co$_{1/3}$TaS$_2$ using ARPES combined with advanced theoretical modeling of electronic correlations.
+In this 33\% intercalated compound, a shallow electron pocket, the so-called $\beta$ feature, emerges as a clear deviation from a rigid-band shift, while it is notably absent in the underdoped Co$_{0.22}$TaS$_2$, highlighting the sensitivity of this feature to the intercalant concentration.
+To our knowledge, this represents the first experimental observation of the $\beta$ feature in an intercalated TaS$_2$ system.
+Unlike previous interpretations in Co$_{1/3}$NbS$_2$, where this feature was ascribed to surface effects, our CPT modeling of Co$_{1/3}$TaS$_2$ reproduces the $\beta$ feature and demonstrates that it originates from strong electronic correlations, strongly influenced by the intercalated cobalt orbitals.

-These results build on our earlier indications in Co$_{1/3}$NbS$_2$, where tight-binding modeling of DFT results combined with a slave boson approach suggested a correlation driven origin of the $\beta$-feature.
+These results build on our earlier indications in Co$_{1/3}$NbS$_2$, where tight-binding modeling of DFT results combined with a slave-boson approach suggested a correlation-driven origin of the $\beta$ feature.
 Independently, DMFT calculations reported in the literature \cite{Park2024b} pointed in a similar direction.
-In the present study, by employing CPT, we provide the first quantitative modeling that reproduces the experimental ARPES spectra of Co$_{1/3}$TaS$_2$, thereby directly demonstrating that strong electronic correlations are essential for understanding the low energy electronic structure of intercalated transition-metal dichalcogenides.
+In the present study, by employing CPT, we provide the first quantitative modeling that reproduces the experimental ARPES spectra of Co$_{1/3}$TaS$_2$, thereby directly demonstrating that strong electronic correlations are essential for understanding the low-energy electronic structure of intercalated transition-metal dichalcogenides.

-Furthermore, ARPES measurements on underdoped Co$_{0.22}$TaS$_2$ reveal that the $\beta$-feature depends sensitively on electron doping, the orbital character of intercalant, and intrinsic disorder associated with the intercalated Co atoms.
-Our findings underscore the necessity of incorporating strong correlation effects in future theoretical studies of intercalated transition metal dichalcogenides.
+Our study further demonstrates that the $\beta$ feature depends sensitively on the orbital character of the intercalant and the intrinsic disorder associated with the Co ions.
+These results underscore the necessity of incorporating strong correlation effects in future theoretical studies of intercalated transition-metal dichalcogenides.